cluck/ipalib-rfiddoorcontrol/README.md

-# FreeIPA 4 extension for RFID-reader based door access control
+# RFID-reader based door access control

+This is a FreeIPA 4 extension to handle the rfidDoorControl objectClass.